Routines for copying, comparing, creating and destroying block values, and for reading and writing them as if they were arrays.

 ];

 §7.
 Long Block Capacity.
-As we've seen, the long block has some metadata in a header, but otherwise it's organised as if it were an array, with entries 8, 16 or 32 bits wide.
+As we've seen, the long block has some metadata in a header, but otherwise it's organised as if it were an array, with byte or word-sized entries.
 At any given time, the "capacity" of the LB is the number of entries in this array: that doesn't mean that the BV is using them all at any given moment.

 long_block = BlkValueGetLongBlock(bv);